 When it comes to taming a rabbit, there are a few things you should avoid.

-Certain activities will make it more difficult for you to acquire the trust of the domesticated rabbit.
+Certain activities will make it more difficult for you to acquire the trust of the tame rabbit.
 By hovering over the rabbit or reaching out above its head, you avoid making yourself appear large or frightening.
-It’s better to lay down and let the rabbit come to you rather than trying to get near to it when you’re spending time with it.
-If the rabbit can interact with you on its own terms, it will feel more at ease.
+It’s better to lay down and let the rabbit come to you rather than trying to get near it when you’re spending time with it.
+If the rabbit can interact with you on its terms, it will feel more at ease.

 Try not to pick it up.
 Picking up a wild rabbit might result in shock and perhaps death, and at the very least, the rabbit will distrust you and perceive you as a predator who will eat it.
 Similarly, you should not hunt or follow the rabbit.
 These are predatory acts that will make it flee.